atomix/atomix-jepsen/docker/README.md

 # Docker Jepsen

-To build a Docker Jepsen image for running copycat-jepsen:
+To build a Docker Jepsen image for running atomix-jepsen:

 1. From this directory, run: